Kexine/iml-project/README.md

-# iml-project
+# Project Tasks – Introduction to Machine Learning

-Project tasks for the course "Introduction to Machine Learning" given at ETH Zurich during the spring semester 2020
+This repository contains my group's solutions to the project tasks for the course "Introduction to Machine Learning" given at ETH Zurich during the spring semester 2020.

+All our solutions surpassed the hard baselines.